dpmj/alcazar/README.md

 - [x] Choose default monospace font - IBM Plex Mono
 - [x] Default font size: 11pt
 - [x] Page size: A4 paper
-- [ ] Simple and compact chapter title style
+- [x] Simple and compact chapter title style
-- [ ] Chapter number marker on the side margins
+- [x] Chapter number marker on the side margins
+- [x] Check footnote style
-- [ ] Check footnote style
+- [ ] Change style of paragraph and subparagraph

 ## Fixes

 - [ ] Inconsistent skips above and below floats, too much space sometimes.
-- [ ] Inconsistent skips above and below titles
+- [ ] Inconsistent skips above and below titles sometimes
 - [ ] In listings, for some reason the comments of lots of `%` are bugged.